 Enter the draw for the Residential College where you were assigned as a first-year.

 - Your application will be weighted using your original class year, without regard to your advanced standing.

 - You may not use your advanced standing for any of the four-year Residential College draws.

 Regular Upperclass, Spelman Hall and Independent Room Draws

 Your application will be weighted using your advanced standing status.

-- Students who choose this option are required to e-mail the Undergraduate Student Housing Office no later than the application deadline.
+- Students who choose this option are required to e-mail the Student Housing Office no later than the application deadline.